Yes, Virginia, there is a Santa Claus: Later republication

 While The Sun did not republish the editorial for five years, it soon appeared in other papers.
 The Sun only republished the editorial after a number of reader requests.
-After 1902 it did not appear in the paper again until 1906, shortly after Church's death.
+After 1902, it did not appear in the paper again until 1906, shortly after Church's death.
 The paper began to re-publish the editorial more regularly after this, including six times in the ensuing ten years and, according to Campbell, gradually began to "warm to" the editorial.
 During this period other newspapers began to republish the editorial.

-In 1918 The Sun wrote that they got many requests to "reprint again the Santa Claus editorial article" every Christmas season.
-The paper would also mail readers copies of the editorial upon request; it received 163,840 requests in 1930 alone and by 1936 had sent 200,000 copies out.
+In 1918, The Sun wrote that they got many requests to "reprint again the Santa Claus editorial article" every Christmas season.
+The paper would also mail readers copies of the editorial upon request; it received 163,840 requests in 1930 alone and had sent 200,000 copies out by 1936.
 Virginia O'Hanlon also received mail about her letter until her 1971 death and would include a copy of the editorial in her replies.The Sun started reprinting the editorial annually at Christmas after 1924, when the paper's editor-in-chief, Frank Munsey, placed it as the first editorial on December 23.
 This practice continued on the 23rd or 24th of the month until the paper's bankruptcy in 1950.

 "Is There a Santa Claus?" often appears in newspaper editorial sections during the Christmas and holiday season.
 It has become the most reprinted editorial in any newspaper in the English language, and has been translated into around 20 languages.
 Campbell describes it as living on as "enduring inspiration in American journalism."
 Journalist David W. Dunlap described "Yes, Virginia, there is a Santa Claus" as one of the most famous lines in American journalism, placing it after "Headless body in topless bar" and "Dewey Defeats Truman".
 William David Sloan, a journalism scholar, described the line as "perhaps America's most famous editorial quote" and the editorial as "the nation's best known."